myat/crc/frontend/README.md

 ## Deployment

 Prodction deployment requires a replacement of API endpoint string in [counter.js](src/counter.js).
-This is achieved by calling the helper script [build_dist.sh](build/build_dist.sh) from the [deployment pipeline](../.github/workflows/run-frontend-pipeline.yml).
+This is achieved by calling the helper script [build_dist.sh](build/build_dist.sh) from the [frontend deployment workflow](../.github/workflows/deploy-frontend.yml).

 ## Contributing